Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 of SU(3) color in the form generated for baryons, self-conjugate (Majorana-type) character, and

-suppressed rst-order radiative cooling.
+suppressed first-order radiative cooling.
 These match the standard requirements for cold dark

 matter without invoking any free parameters.
 Second, the structural-counting framework of